kingsdigitallab/crossreads/docs/research.md

 Q: does Unicode differentiate scripts? i.e. different unicode pt for insular vs caroline (carolingian)

+1. which mechanism should we use to avoid repetition of definitions among scripts? e.g. inheritence, default definition, overridden by particular scripts.
+2. can we assume that the set of features available to a component is the same across allographs?
+3. possible issue with Archeytpe model is that an allograph can belong to multiple scripts if the rendition is the same.
+So when a user sees a graph description in isolation they can tell the actual script they belong to.
+Which may (if not possible to tell even with context) or may not be desirable.
+4. character ideally should match unicode, whenever possible, by archetype has accent, ligature, wynn, 7!, thorn
+    5. do we want to record the script as part of the annotation? (e.g. greek l vs roman l)

 A font assigns glyphs to unicode graphemes